Digitally transform operations by optimizing legacy processes

 The Results

-The technical solutions firm partnered with the printer’s co-services division to design, architect, develop and test a modernized solution, using its expertise in data analytics, mathematics and computer science, along with best practices on scrum, UX, technical excellence and legacy modernization.
+The technical solutions firm partnered with the commercial print and logistics provider’s mail-sorting division to design, architect, develop and test a modernized solution, using its expertise in data analytics, mathematics and computer science, along with best practices on scrum, UX, technical excellence and legacy modernization.

-With its new application suite, the co-services division has been able to maximize revenue and increase efficiencies.
+With its new application suite, the mail-sorting division division has been able to maximize revenue and increase efficiencies.
 It now can scale faster, as well as integrate with other business units within the division, which in turn generates more revenue for the business.

 Driving Toward Modernization